-- Consider the annual budget and when agreed make recommendations to the Board for approval - Monitor monthly performance in relation to the budget, investigating any material differences - Review liquidity, cash flow forecasts, policy statements, and recommend changes as necessary - Review the performance of the Society's OCIO (invited to attend FIC meetings on a monthly basis) and their recommendations - Ensure that investments are held in accordance with the investment policy statement and PPFM issued to the OCIO - Review the performance of the Society's property portfolio and make recommendations to the Board as necessary - Oconsider commercial mortgage propositions and make recommendations as necessary - Consider other property transactions for investment purposes and make recommendations - Approval of property acquisitions and commercial mortgages - Approval of new leases and changes to existing lease agreements, including rent reviews - Review the Society's lending policy in respect of commercial mortgages - Ensure that the Society's financial records and annual accounts are maintained and prepared in accordance with best practice and statute - Review funds held in money market and variable rate deposit accounts - Onsider the various investment options available to the Society, ensuring alignment with the Business Plan and Triennial Strategy.
-Where a deviation from the Business Plan / Strategy is deemed appropriate a recommendation to the Board will be made having an accountancy qualification.
-The subcommittee's main responsibilities are:
+- Consider the annual budget and when agreed make recommendations to the Board for approval - Monitor monthly performance in relation to the budget, investigating any material differences - Review liquidity, cash flow forecasts, policy statements, and recommend changes as necessasry - Review the performance of the Society's OCIO (invited to attend all FIC meetings on a monthly basis) and recommendation to the Board as necessary - Review the performance of investment managers not overseen by the OCIO - Ensure that investments are held in accordance with the investment policy statement and PPFM issued to the OCIO - Review the performance of the Society's property portfolio and make recommendations to the Board as necessary - Onsider commercial mortgage propositions and make recommendations as necessary - Consider other property transactions for investment purposes and make recommendations - Approval of property acquisitions and commercial mortgages - Approval of new leases and changes to existing lease agreements, including rent reviews - Review the Society's lending policy in respect of commercial mortgages - Ensure that the Society's financial records and annual accounts are maintained and prepared in accordance with best practice and statute - 🧔 Review OCIO's recommendations - Review funds held in money market and variable rate deposit accounts - Consider the various investment options available to the Society, ensuring alignment with the Business Plan and overall strategy.
+Where a deviation from the Business Plan / strategy is deemed appropriate a recommendation to the Board will be made.